What does our Hebrew name Ramah Galim mean?

 Can my son or daughter stay for more than one session?

 Yes!
-Campers are encouraged to sign up for all three sessions (Session I, Session II & Session III, totaling 45 days.
-Such campers will have the opportunity to engage in more than one of the specialty tracks if they choose to do so.
+Campers are encouraged to sign up for more than one session.
+Those campers will have the opportunity to engage in more than one of the specialty tracks if they choose to do so.

 Is camp able to accommodate my son or daughter’s food allergies?

-Camp Ramah in Northern California can accommodate many food allergies.
-Our kitchen is entirely peanut and tree-nut sensitive.
-We also are able to accommodate lactose intolerance and certain wheat allergies as well.
+Camp Ramah in Northern California can accommodate most food allergies.
+Our campus is entirely peanut and tree-nut sensitive.
+We also are able to accommodate lactose intolerance, celiac disease, vegetarian and vegan diets.

 Are immunizations required?